sst/guide/about/culture.md

 ## Our vision

-We think every startup should be built using serverless and we want to create a platform that allows them to do so.
+We think every startup should be built using serverless and we want to create a platform that makes this possible.
 They should be able to get started by using our platform.
 And continue to use it as their application and company grows.
 In a sense, they should be able to use our platform to go from _idea to IPO_.

 > Build a platform that a startup can use to go from idea to IPO.